corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 {{< /tabs >}}

-`idOfTxWeSigned` is an optional parameter used to confirm that we got the right transaction.
-It comes from using `SignTransactionFlow` which is described in the error handling behaviour section.
+`idOfTxWeSigned` is an optional parameter used to confirm that you have received the right transaction.
+It comes from `SignTransactionFlow` which is described in the error handling behaviour section.

-In some cases, transactions will only have one participant, the initiator.
-In these instances, there are no other parties to send the transactions to during `FinalityFlow`.
-In these cases the `counterpartySession` list must exist, but be empty.
+Some transactions only have one participant: the initiator.
+That means there are no other parties to send transactions to during `FinalityFlow`.
+In this case, use an empty `counterpartySession` list.

-Once a transaction has been notarised and its input states consumed by the flow initiator (eg. sender), should the participant(s) receiving the transaction fail to verify it, or the receiving flow (the finality handler) fails due to some other error, we then have a scenario where not all parties have the correct up to date view of the ledger (a condition where eventual consistency between participants takes longer than is normally the case under Corda’s [eventual consistency model](https://en.wikipedia.org/wiki/Eventual_consistency)).
-To recover from this scenario, the receiver’s finality handler will automatically be sent to the node-flow-hospital where it’s suspended and retried from its last checkpoint upon node restart, or according to other conditional retry rules explained in [flow hospital runtime behaviour](../node/node-flow-hospital.md#flow-hospital-runtime).
+Once a transaction is notarized and its input states consumed by the flow initiator, if the participant(s) receiving the transaction fail to verify it, or the receiving flow (the finality handler) fails due to some other error, then all parties will not have the up-to-date view of the ledger.

+To recover from this scenario, the receiver’s finality handler is automatically sent to the `node-flow-hospital`.
+There, it is suspended and retried from its last checkpoint upon node restart, or according to other conditional retry rules - see [flow hospital runtime behavior](../node/node-flow-hospital.md#flow-hospital-runtime).
 This gives the node operator the opportunity to recover from the error.
-Until the issue is resolved the node will continue to retry the flow on each startup.
-Upon successful completion by the receiver’s finality flow, the ledger will become fully consistent once again.
+Until the issue is resolved, the node will continue to retry the flow on each startup.
+Upon successful completion by the receiver’s finality flow, the ledger will become fully consistent.

 {{< warning >}}
-It’s possible to forcibly terminate the erroring finality handler using the `killFlow` RPC but at the risk of an inconsistent view of the ledger.
+It’s possible to forcibly terminate the erroring finality handler using the `killFlow` RPC.
+However, this risks an inconsistent view of the ledger.

 {{< /warning >}}

-{{< note >}}
-A future release will allow retrying hospitalised flows without restarting the node, i.e. via RPC.

-{{< /note >}}

 ### CollectSignaturesFlow/SignTransactionFlow

-The list of parties who need to sign a transaction is dictated by the transaction’s commands.
-Once we’ve signed a transaction ourselves, we can automatically gather the signatures of the other required signers using `CollectSignaturesFlow`:
+The transaction's commands dictate the parties who need to sign a transaction.
+After you sign a transaction, you can automatically gather the signatures of the other required signers using `CollectSignaturesFlow`:

 {{< tabs name="tabs-16" >}}